-For students who turn five years old from 06/01/2019 to 01/01/2020 of the school year.
-Within this age group, ROCS offers transitional kindergarten which applies only for those students turning 5 years old between June 2 and December 2.
+For students who turn five years old from 09/02/2020 to 09/01/2021 of the school year.
 Two-year kindergarten students will matriculate to the conventional one-year kindergarten program the following year.

 D. Self-Contained TK Classroom for One-year